Particular/docs.particular.net/nservicebus/gateway/ravendb/index.md

  - samples/gateway
 ---

-RavenDB Gateway Storage provides deduplication storage for the [Gateway component](/nservicebus/gateway/) in RavenDB.
+Provides deduplication storage for the [Gateway component](/nservicebus/gateway/) in RavenDB.

 ## Usage